ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 reason `(Dependency)` assuming 4394150 is still running.

-A dependency may be of a different _type_, of which there are a number of different possibilities.
+A dependency may be of a different _type_, of which there are a number of relevant possibilities.
 If we explicitly include the default type `afterany` in the example above, we would have
 ```
 $ sbatch --dependency=afterany:4394150 myscript.sh